Trusting God in Times of Peril

 “Fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand.” ̶ Isaiah 41:10

-If you don’t have that one committed to memory I encourage you to plan to do so soon.
-That and Philippians 4:6-8 have come to my mind in more times than I can count and provided me with the grace I needed to endure.
-He often reminded me of His loving and tender care even during chaotic times.
+If you don’t have that one committed to memory, I encourage you to plan to do so soon.
+That and Philippians 4:6-8 have come to my mind more times than I can count and provided me with the grace I needed to endure.
+He often reminded me of His loving and tender care, even during chaotic times.

 “Trust in the Lord with all your heart, and do not lean on your own understanding.
 In all your ways acknowledge him, and he will make straight your paths.” ̶ Proverbs 3:5-6